 Remembering that they almost lost each other, increased their efforts to care for each other and nurture their love.
 And they lived in a more loving way from then on.
 As a reminder of the importance of reconciliation in a loving relationship, Creator made strawberries grow along many more paths and in many more forests.

 On seeing red strawberries as they walk, the People would be reminded of the importance of reconciliation.
-In the homes of the Cherokee fresh strawberries, pictures of strawberries and other symbols of them, even now remind couples to reconcile with their loved ones after an argument.
-When anger rises, the strawberries remind them to put their anger aside and see the relationships that are so important.
+In the homes of the Cherokee fresh strawberries, pictures of strawberries and other symbols of them, even now remind couples when anger rises, to put their anger aside and see and treasure the relationships that are so important.
+The Cherokee word for strawberry is “ani.”